 We are uniquely qualified to represent individuals in this or any other recreational boating accident, maritime accident, or marine accident in regard to personal injuries or wrongful death.
 I am a maritime attorney and have been for 30 years.
 I started out by representing the defense interests.
 This includes insurance companies, P&I clubs, and cruise lines.
 Approximately 13 years ago, I switched sides.
 I absolutely do not represent insurance companies, P&I clubs, ship owners, boat owners, or cruise lines.
 I am Chair of the Admiralty Law Section of the American Association for Justice.
 I am past Chair of the Admiralty Law Committee of The Florida Bar.

-Recreational boating accidents include accidents involving motor boats (also called motor vessels, speed boats, go fast boats), sail boats, and personal water craft.
-“Personal water craft” is the generic term which includes the Kawasaki Jet Ski, Yamaha Wave Runner, Yamaha Superjet, Honda Aquatrax, Sea-Doo, Polaris, and HSR-Benelli Runabout and Race Edition Ski.
-These are motor boats and not toys.
+Recreational boating accidents include accidents involving motorboats (also called motor vessels, speed boats, go-fast boats), sailboats, and personal watercraft.
+“Personal watercraft” is the generic term that includes the Kawasaki Jet Ski, Yamaha Wave Runner, Yamaha Superjet, Honda Aquatrax, Sea-Doo, Polaris, and HSR-Benelli Runabout and Race Edition Ski.
+These are motorboats and not toys.
 They are powerful and injure and kill people every year.
-Personal water craft are required to be registered in Florida just like any boat of 10 horsepower or over.
+Personal watercraft are required to be registered in Florida just like any boat of 10 horsepower or over.

 There is a statute in Florida which requires that any facility which rents jet skis should provide instruction.
 These facilities include the water sports centers and the shack on the beach outside your hotel.

 The following are some of the Florida Statutes which can apply to recreational boating and boating accidents: